 This is FHIR Profile is mapped from the Cognitive Status Result Organizer CCDA EntryTemplate : HL7 Implementation Guide for CDA R2: IHE Health Story Consolidation, DSTU R1.1, 5.15 Cognitive Status Result Organizer [organizer: templateId 2.16.840.1.113883.10.20.22.4.75 (open)]

 This clinical statement identifies a set of cognitive status result observations.
 It contains information applicable to all of the contained cognitive status result observations.
-A result organizer may be used to group questions in a Patient Health Questionaire (PHQ).
+A result organizer may be used to group questions in a Patient Health Questionnaire (PHQ).
 An appropriate nullFlavor can be used when the organizer/code or organizer/id is unknown.

 source\list\list-examples-header.xml